New hospital director returns to city after nearly 30 years away in the Middle East

 ‘In terms of my approach, I’m getting to know my team more, and looking at how I can support them to do their job better.’

-This is not the first time Ms Ambler has worked in a leadership role, having worked in senior positions in health and social care during her time abroad.
+This is not the first time Liz has worked in a leadership role, having worked in senior positions in health and social care during her time abroad.